ovh/docs/pages/cloud/storage/object_storage/s3_terraform/guide.en-gb.md

 Now let's have a look at the content of the `main.tf` file:

 - The *variable* block defines the region and s3 endpoint that are used to create the bucket.
-You can update it according to your needs [https://docs.ovh.com/gb/en/storage/object-storage/s3/location/](https://docs.ovh.com/gb/en/storage/object-storage/s3/location/)
+You can update it according to your needs : check this [page](https://docs.ovh.com/gb/en/storage/object-storage/s3/location/) to know what region / endpoints are available.
 - The *Providers* block defines 2 providers : ovh and Hashicorp AWS one.
 The first one is necessary to create the user whose identity / credentials will be used for the latest.
 - The *User / Credential* block defines the user & credential that are visible in the Settings > Users & Roles tab.
 They are needed to configure the Hashicorp AWS provider.
 - The Bucket block define the bucket itself
 - The Output defines the access & secret key that may be useful for CLI usage.